Our Verdict

 Common questions about this comparison

-Do both machines offer good espresso extraction pressure?
+Do both machines provide optimal extraction pressure?

 Explore Other Categories